luiscoco/Java_LongPolling_sample/README.md

 The client continuously sends requests to the server and waits for a response

 The server, upon receiving a request, simulates a delay to represent waiting for new data and then responds, triggering the client to immediately send another request

+In a real-world application, you should consider error handling, efficient resource use, and scalability

+### 3.1.
+Running the Server

+### 3.2.
+Running the Client